 - Always take an active role in your child’s education.
 Enquire how their day has gone; whom have they spent their time with.

 - If you feel your child may be a victim of bullying behaviour inform the school immediately.
 Your complaint will be taken seriously and appropriate action will follow.
+You should expect to hear back about the action that will be taken within four working days.

 - If a child has bullied your child, please do not approach that child on the playground or involve another child to deal with the bully.
 Please inform the school immediately.